What do you want to become?

 The Bachelor of Arts in Music is designed for the student who desires to focus on developing performing skills.
 Students may choose voice, guitar, piano, percussion or wind instruments as a performing concentration area.
 These concentrations contain courses that will support the development of performance skills.

 This program has a specific selection of music courses such as sight singing, harmony, conducting, music history, and music literature whereby your music background will be strengthened for God’s calling.
-In addition to 8 hours in a chosen performance concentration students participate in ensembles specific to their chosen principal performing area.
+In addition to 8 hours in a chosen performance concentration, students participate in ensembles specific to their chosen principal performing area.

 Barry University’s music curriculum focuses on enhancing the student’s educational experience by following the liberal arts tradition.
 The Music Program is designed to help build musical skill and artistic performance while preparing students for a wide variety of careers in music.

-The mission of the School of Arts and Humanities is to promote the realization of the overall mission of Bethune-Cookman University and to prepare students for a globally-focused, ever-changing diverse environment by providing scholarly, creative and professionally planned programs and activities through the exchange of language, religious and philosophical discussions, visual arts, musical performances, mass and speech communications, the humanities and literature, which forms a foundation of scholarship that seeks, creates, and explores connections across conventional academic disciplines while inculcating true Christian values that are based on faith, scholarship and service.
+The mission of the School of Arts and Humanities is to promote the realization of the overall mission of Bethune-Cookman University and to prepare students for a globally-focused, ever-changing diverse environment by providing scholarly, creative and professionally planned programs and activities through the exchange of language, religious and philosophical discussions, visual arts, musical performances, mass and speech communications, the humanities and literature, which forms a foundation of scholarship that seeks, creates, and explores connections across conventional academic disciplines while inculcating true Christian values that are based on faith, scholarship, and service.

 Eckerd College invites all students to participate in music, ranging from the beginner and enlightened amateur to the music major and trained musician.
 Everyone has the opportunity to participate in the Concert Choir, Eckerd Ringers, small vocal and instrumental ensembles, private music instruction, and a wide range of music courses.
-The Eckerd Concert Choir and Eckerd Ringers have an intensive concert schedule and performs in local, national and international venues.
+The Eckerd Concert Choir and Eckerd Ringers have an intensive concert schedule and perform in local, national and international venues.

 The Department of Music at Edward Waters College supports the mission and purpose of the College by serving as the primary cultural resource center for the arts.
 The Department of Music promotes the artistic and cultural development of our academic community by sponsoring numerous concerts, master classes, and programs on the local, state, and national levels throughout the academic year.
-The rewards of this exposure are numerous for our students, and include an exchange of a breadth of knowledge which includes academic enrichment within a liberal arts framework.
+The rewards of this exposure are numerous for our students and include an exchange of a breadth of knowledge which includes academic enrichment within a liberal arts framework.

 Florida A & M University Department of Music offers an impressive series of programs for undergraduate study, with the perfect combination of access to a diverse university setting and specialized music training.
 Our curricula combine tradition with innovation and are designed to offer students the flexibility to reach a variety of professional goals.
 The Department of Music has a primary role in the preparation of choral and instrumental musicians for elementary, secondary, and college teaching positions.
 The department is also responsible for the musical development of the professional performing artist and contributes to the aesthetic and cultural development of students from other disciplines.